kiakeshmiri/process-runner/rfd/0-process-runner.md

 ### Syncronization

-Since `map[guid]domain.Process` will be a shared among different goroutines reading and writing to it simultanously, `sync.Mutex` will be used to lock the memory during access.
+Since `map[guid]domain.Process` will be a shared among different goroutines reading and writing to it simultaneously, `sync.Mutex` will be used to lock the memory during access.

 One of the examples of need for Mutex is when `io.writer` is constantly writing on the `[]byte` and the same time client is streaming the logs.